 If you’re in Medellin I feel sorry for you.
 This is the beginning of the most boring weekend of the year in the city.
 Thursday and Friday are a national holiday, therefore, almost all stores and restaurants will be closed in the city.
 It’s best to go out to a small town and enjoy the parades.
 Most small towns have special events all week.
 Granted they’re all religious based events, at night you’ll find people out having drinks and dancing.

 In Medellin Good Friday is booooring, it’s a national holiday and that means people stay home to “tirar locha,” which means to bum around.
-As an English teacher I get to ask my students what they do for Holy Week and most of them do nothing.
+When I was an English teacher here, I would ask my students what they do for Holy Week and most of them do nothing.
 They just hang around the house watching movies, and being lazy.
-They don’t even go to church, as a matter of fact most do not even know why we take Holy Week off.
+They don’t even go to church, as a matter of fact, most do not even know why we take Holy Week off.

-Saturday & Sunday April 15 & 16 2017 Holy Saturday and Easter Sunday
+Saturday & Sunday (Holy Saturday and Easter Sunday)

-In Medellin, I noticed that there were a couple of bars and clubs open on Saturday, but the city was dead for the most part.
+In Medellin, the city is dead for the most part.
 Whether I go to a small town to party on the weekend or I stay in the city to just relax and enjoy the empty streets I always enjoy Semana Santa in Medellin.